-- Involve your students in these example conversations occasionally so that they can practice speaking with a fluent English speaker.
+- Involve your students in these example conversations occasionally to practice speaking with a fluent English speaker.

-- Ask one question and ask for student responses and then list various student responses on the board.
+- Ask one question, ask for student responses, and then list various student responses on the board.
 Then you can discuss these responses together and talk about which are the strongest and why.

 Before transitioning into independent conversations between the students, it might be a good idea to have one or more pairs of students come up to the front of the class to demonstrate a conversation.
 This way, you can provide feedback on the conversation and give direction if it is needed.